Sihanouk Trail: Coup and incursion (1970)

 On 29 April a South Vietnamese armored task force crossed the Cambodian border into the area known as the Parrot's Beak, northwest of Saigon.
 The following day a multi-division U.S./South Vietnamese force rolled over the border and into the area known as the Fishhook, north of Saigon and opposite Bình Long Province.
 With the exception of heavy fighting at Snuol, PAVN/VC resistance was light since most of the North Vietnamese had been withdrawn from the border regions for operations against FANK.
-In quick succession, all of the border sanctuaries were struck, to one degree or another, by U.S. or South Vietnamese forces.

 Washington and the American command in Saigon considered the operation a great success, both as a test of the new American policy of Vietnamization and in setting back any PAVN/VC offensives planned against the Saigon area during the next year.
 The logistical haul overrun and captured by the allied forces in the base areas was indeed impressive.
 20,000 individual and 2,500 crew-served weapons; 7,000 tons of rice; 1,800 tons of munitions; 140,000 rockets and artillery shells; 435 vehicles; 29 tons of communications equipment; 55 tons of medical supplies; and 199,552 anti-aircraft rounds.
 The incursion was, however, limited in its scale and scope.
 Nixon had limited the depth of penetration by U.S. forces to 35 kilometers and placed a 30 June deadline for the withdrawal of American troops to South Vietnam.

 Many observers were more circumspect.
 As early as October 1969 (and possibly anticipating the loss of their Cambodian routes) PAVN had begun what was "probably their largest and most intense logistical effort of the whole war" by constructing and expanding their routes into northwestern Cambodia.
 The CIA estimated that the replacement of the supplies lost during the incursion would only take 75 days to achieve.
 As far as the long-term repercussions, there were three, all detrimental to the American cause: increased antiwar sentiment in the U.S., which would eventually lead to the fall of South Vietnam in 1975; the beginning of outright support of the Khmer Rouge by the North Vietnamese (who despised and distrusted their Chinese-supported comrades); and the spreading of general war throughout Southeast Asia.